ombu/vakap/README.md

 vakap
 =====

+**This is a work in progress, subject to major refactoring.
+Use at your own risk.
+If you find it useful, I'd love to hear about it, and get feedback.**

-I build vakap to me manage the sites hosted by OMBU on Amazon AWS.
-It is meant to help manage sites, not servers.
-Initially it was going to be exclusively a backup script, but I quickly realized it could easily provide other functionality necessary to manage sites.
-My goal is to make it useful to one purpose rather than be a general purpose tool.
+I built *vakap* to help manage the sites hosted by OMBU.
+It's meant for managing sites, not servers.
+The original scope was to handle backups, but it's structured to allow any operation on a site, such as cron.

 ## What it does
 - Allows to run a command on a list of sites (e.g. back them up)
-- Backs up to Amazon S3
+- Stores backups in Amazon S3
-- Encrypts content with `gnupg` before sending it to S3
+- Encrypts files with `gnupg` before sending to S3

 ## Commands
 ### Implemented
+- list: list managed sites
-- backup
+- backup: backup sites

 ### Planned
 - rotate backups (e.g. delete older files from S3)
-- list sites
-- perform an http request on sites
+- run maintenance scripts on sites
-- Get revision deployed for a site and deployment metadata
+- report site metadata, such as currenly deployed VCS revision

 ## Components